 North Korea has sent 200 long-range artillery guns to Russia, Seoul says

-- North Korea has sent about 200 long-range artillery pieces to Russia and is likely to send more troops and weapons, according to South Korea's Defense Ministry.
+- North Korea sent about 200 long-range artillery pieces to Russia and may send more troops and weapons in support of Moscow's war against Ukraine, according to South Korea's Defense Ministry.

-- North Korea is expected to enhance its weapons development this year, including nuclear submarines and solid-fuel intercontinental ballistic missiles, as stated by the Defense Ministry.
+- North Korea is expected to enhance its weapons development this year, focusing on nuclear-powered submarines and intercontinental ballistic missiles, as stated by the South Korean Defense Ministry.

 Insights by Ground AI